ctfs/write-ups-2016/abctf-2016/pwn/hide-and-seek-50/README.md

      0x100000ec2      e875000000     call sym.imp.printf
      ```

  3. Conclusion
   * We made a little guess here: We have an opaque predicate at 0x100000f0c, which will
  always result into false.
 If it would be evaluated as true, totallyNotTheFlag would be called.
  This decrypts a string in the binary and print on stdout, which might be our flag.

 4. Options
-  * We could either reverse the encryption algorithm and decrypt the flag ourselfs or use
+  * We could either reverse the encryption algorithm and decrypt the flag ourselves or use
  radare2 ESIL ('Evaluable Strings Intermediate Language') functionality to emulate the algorithm.

 5. Solution
   * We went with the second option